 A fine balance needs to be struck between that which looks good, and that which is of good material quality.
 To give a crude example, glass could be a great choice of packaging material, as it looks a lot more interesting than plastic or cardboard packaging.

-However, its generally more brittle, too.
+However, it’s generally more brittle, too.
 The extent of the build quality should define the limits of aesthetic manipulation, not the other way round.

 How much does packaging design usually cost, and what tools are used for it?